How it is treated depends on whether the injury is mild or severe. Options may be:

 Canadian Orthopaedic Foundation http://www.canorth.org

 Adult forearm fractures.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00584.
 Updated July 2011.
 Accessed September 25, 2019.

 Distal radius fracture—emergency management.
 EBSCO DynaMed website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T902859/Distal-radius-fracture-emergency-management .
+Available at: https://www.dynamed.com/management/distal-radius-fracture-emergency-management .
 Accessed September 25, 2019.

 Niver GE, Ilyas AM.
 Carpal tunnel syndrome after distal radius fracture.
 Orthop Clin North Am.
 2012 Oct;43(4):521-527.